microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaAuthorizationPolicy.md

 This example demonstrates how to update a Microsoft Entra ID authorization policy.

-- `Id` parameter specifies the authorization policy ID.
+- `-Id` parameter specifies the authorization policy ID.
-- `DisplayName` parameter specifies display name of the authorization policy.
+- `-DisplayName` parameter specifies display name of the authorization policy.
-- `Description` parameter specifies the description of a authorization policy.
+- `-Description` parameter specifies the description of a authorization policy.
-- `GuestUserRoleId` parameter specifies the roletemplateId for the role that should be granted to guest user.
+- `-GuestUserRoleId` parameter specifies the roletemplateId for the role that should be granted to guest user.
-- `EnabledPreviewFeatures` parameter specifies the preview features enabled for private preview on the tenant.
+- `-EnabledPreviewFeatures` parameter specifies the preview features enabled for private preview on the tenant.

 ### Example 2: Update DefaultUserRolePermissions of authorization policy